SOS relies on the kindness and generosity of Canadians to be able to provide a home for orphaned and abandoned children

 SOS Children's Villages has provided permanent support in the form of health care, education and counselling to families in need.
 In addition, when natural disasters have struck, SOS Children's Villages has provided Pakistan with relief aid.

-At present, there are 14 SOS Children's Villages in Pakistan, four SOS Children’s Homes, 13 SOS Youth Facilities, 12 SOS Hermann Gmeiner Schools and nine SOS Community Schools in the Rural Supp, four SOS Vocational Training Centres and two SOS Medical Centres.
+At present, there are 14 SOS Children's Villages in Pakistan, four SOS Children’s Homes, 13 SOS Youth Facilities, 12 SOS Hermann Gmeiner Schools and nine SOS Community Schools in the Rural Supp, four SOS Vocational Training Centres and one SOS Medical Centre.